Bforis/creacards/README.md

 # creacards
-Attempt to create a greeting card application with collaborative real-time canvas
+Attempt to create a greeting card application with collaborative real-time canvas, prototype unfinished.